Capstone2022Team17/drgbl/README.md

 We are working on the FPGA High Badwitdth Memory Interfacing and Monitoring Project!

+Our Background and Project information can be found [Here!](/docs/background.md)

 If you have any questions please reach out at capstone2022.team17@gmail.com.

-Feel free to look at our background and project info [Here!](/docs/background.md)

 ## Project Requirements
 * Create a BIST module that can be applied to each of the 28 available AXI interfaces to the HBM